 We are a holding company and, as such, have no independent operations or material assets other than our ownership of equity interests in our subsidiaries and our subsidiaries' contractual arrangements with franchisees, and we will depend on our subsidiaries to distribute funds to us so that we may pay our obligations and expenses.
 Our ability to make scheduled payments on, or to refinance our respective obligations under, our indebtedness and to fund planned capital expenditures and other corporate expenses will depend on the ability of our subsidiaries to make distributions, dividends or advances to us, which in turn will depend on their future operating performance and on economic, financial, competitive, legislative, regulatory and other factors and any legal and regulatory restrictions on the payment of distributions and dividends to which they may be subject.
 Many of these factors are beyond our control.
 We can provide no assurance that our business will generate sufficient cash flow from operations or that future borrowings will be available to us in an amount sufficient to enable us to satisfy our respective obligations under our indebtedness or to fund our other needs.
-In order for us to reduce or delay our planned capital expenditures or refinance all or a portion of our indebtedness on or before maturity.
+In order for us to satisfy our obligations under our indebtedness and fund planned capital expenditures, we must continue to execute our business strategy.
+If we are unable to do so, we may need to reduce or delay our planned capital expenditures or refinance all or a portion of our indebtedness on or before maturity.
 Significant delays in our planned capital expenditures may materially and adversely affect our future revenue prospects.
 In addition, we can provide no assurance that we will be able to refinance any of our indebtedness on commercially reasonable terms or at all.